BYU-ITC-344/byu-itc-344.github.io/lab-7/index.md

 ### Packages

-- Ensure all packages are up to date.
+- Ensure all packages are up to date and stay up to date.
 - Install any missing **critical services**.